-The easiest way to delete the contents of a cell is to press the <Delete> key on your keyboard but you can also right-click the cell and then click Clear Contents from the shortcut menu.
+The easiest way to delete the contents of a cell is to press the Delete> key on your keyboard but you can also right-click the cell and then click Clear Contents from the shortcut menu.

-Change the word Total in cell A9 to USA Sales and press the <Tab> key once.
+4 Change the word Total in cell A9 to USA Sales and press the <Tab> key once.

 You don't have to delete the word Total before typing USA Sales.
-When you click in a cell and immediately begin to type, the existing cell contents are replaced.
+When you click once in a cell (be careful not to double-click) and immediately begin to type, the existing cell contents are replaced.